muratk5n/thirdwave/en/README.md

 ---

 There is still a narrative of helplessness around Russians..
-After mobilizing 100k troops on the border some say 'they painted themselves into a corner'..
-Those poor people...
+After they mobilized 100k troops on the border some say 'they painted themselves into a corner'..
+'Those poor people'...

 ---